 Airborne reconnaissance (of any form) can only do so much.
 An aircraft can spot a party moving across the savanna, but it will take contact with a ground unit to establish if these are guerillas, herders or guerillas posing as herders.
 JointSTARS can spot vehicle columns, but other systems will need to establish if the column is an armoured unit or just a decoy.

 Ground forces have various techniques to avoid observation by aircraft.
-Some NVA troops carried frameworks of chicken wire and vegetation on their backs.
+Some NVA troops carried frameworks of chicken wire/bamboo and vegetation on their backs.
 If they saw or heard an aircraft they simply dropped to the ground and froze until it was gone.
 Using such techniques the NVA infiltrated whole divisions unnoticed.
-In Afghanistan blankets were used to shield against detection by Thermal imager.
+In Afghanistan blankets were used to shield against detection by thermal imager.

 Several candidates have been suggested as a MAS platform.
 Probably the most likely is to adapt the agile T6 Texan II trainer (right).
 The Buzzard COIN aircraft that I have proposed has also been suggested as a good choice.

-A CAS aircraft need to be capable for operating from rough field forward bases and capable of a long overhead loiter time for Taxi-rank patrols.
+A CAS aircraft needs to be capable of operating from rough field forward bases and capable of a long overhead loiter time for “taxi-rank” patrols.
 Agility and speed may help avoid ground fire but it must also be capable of operating at low level and low speeds when necessary.
 Although a feature currently out of vogue, a swing wing configuration may be useful.
 Armour and countermeasure systems will be needed.

-Despite the importance of CAS the USAF doesn't appear to be particularly enamored with this mission.
-There are no moves to upgrade the A-10 fleet yet the Air Force has resisted passing responsibility for fixed wing CAS over to Army Aviation so the Army can support its own troops like the USMC already does.
+Despite the importance of CAS the USAF doesn’t appear to be particularly enamoured with this mission.
+There are no moves to upgrade the A-10 fleet yet the Air Force has resisted passing responsibility for fixed-wing CAS over to Army Aviation so the Army can support its own troops like the USMC already does.

 Jet Amphibious Seaplane.

 Precision Guided Weapons are going to need careful target selection and reconnaissance, including HUMINT.
-Combat experience with such weapons seems to indicate that they are best used sparingly, since dust and debris caused by the impact of preceding bombs has caused some guidance systems to loose their lock on the target.
+Combat experience with such weapons seems to indicate that they are best used sparingly, since dust and debris caused by the impact of preceding bombs has caused some guidance systems to lose their lock on the target.
 Striking before the enemy is aware he is under attack prevents the activation of other possible countermeasures.
-Targets of high value are likely to be either elusive or well protected.
-The latter may require weapons with very high levels of concrete penetrating capability.
+Targets of high value are likely to be either elusive or well-protected.
+The latter may require weapons with very high levels of concrete-penetrating capability.

 The potential of the capabilities described above is not to say that manned aircraft are not still needed.
 One important capability of manned aircraft is that of easy recall.

-Possibly the most important missions of the air force are Reconnaissance and Transportation.
-The Army's stated desire of being able to deploy one Brigade within 96 hours, one Division within 120 hours and five Divisions within 30 days just can't be met by the air force, even if a more transportable vehicle than the LAV Stryker had been selected.
+Possibly the most important missions of the air force are reconnaissance and transportation.
+The Army’s stated desire of being able to deploy “one brigade within 96 hours, one division within 120 hours and five divisions within 30 days” just cannot be met by the air force, even if a more transportable vehicle than the LAV Stryker had been selected.

 What can be done?
-There are obvious measures such as installing the in flight refueling kits on all C-130s as standard.
+There are obvious measures such as installing the in-flight refuelling kits on all C-130s as standard.
 Purchase of the new C-130J variant needs to be stepped up, and fleet size needs to be increased.
 The army must admit to itself that the Stryker is not the correct vehicle for its needs and start to utilize the smaller, lighter, more capable and already paid for M113s it has stockpiled.

 In addition to the Hercules we also need smaller STOL transport aircraft that can operate from aircraft carriers and land on roads, golf courses or minor airfields.
-Ideally such a transport could carry a 11 ton M113, though this may not be practical.
-The Russian Mi-26 has proven that transport helicopters that can carry M113s internally are possible the Mi-26 can carry 20t BTR vehicles.
+Ideally such a transport could carry an 11-ton M113, though this may not be practical.
+The Russian Mi-26 has proven that transport helicopters that can carry M113s internally are possible : the Mi-26 can carry 20t BTR vehicles.
 There is also evidence that indicates a helicopter with two engines of Mi-26 power levels can transport a M1 Main Battle Tank.
-Availability of such aircraft would give US forces a formidable Air-mech strike capability.
+Availability of such aircraft would give US forces a formidable air-mech strike capability.